Digital Process + Collaborators

 Revealing Krishna: Journey to Cambodia’s Sacred Mountain

 Meaningful innovation initiates relationships with artwork in Revealing Krishna: Journey to Cambodia’s Sacred Mountain, on view at the Cleveland Museum of Art from November 14, 2021, through January 30, 2022.
 Though the CMA has a long history of using digital tool sets to spark relationships with art, this is the first time the museum has created immersive experiences in a special exhibition.
 Through two sculptural and four digital galleries, Revealing Krishna transports visitors to the dramatic floodplains of southern Cambodia and tells the life story of the CMA’s monumental sculpture Krishna Lifting Mount Govardhan, spanning 1,500 years and three continents.
 The exhibition unveils the newly restored Krishna alongside related sculptures in an integration of art, technology, and experiential design.
+Watch the Visions and Revisions talk for more behind the scenes content.

 Digital Team and Partners